 The Surety for value received agrees that no change, extension of time, alteration or addition to the terms of the Contract, the specifications accompanying the Contract, or to the work to be performed under the Contract shall in any way affect its obligation on this bond, except as provided herein, and waives notice of any change, extension of time, alteration or addition to the terms of the Contract or the work performed.
-The Surety agrees that modifications and changes to the terms and conditions of the Contract that increase the total amount to be paid the Principal shall automatically increase the obligation.
+The Surety agrees that modifications and changes to the terms and conditions of the Contract that increase the total amount to be paid the Principal shall automatically increase the obligation of the Surety on this bond and notice to Surety is not required for such increased obligation.
 Any judgment obtained against the City, which relates to or is covered by the Contract or this bond, shall be conclusive against the principal and the Surety, not only as to the amount of damages, but also as to their liability, if reasonable notice of the suit has been given.

 SIGNED AND SEALED on

 BIG SKY ID CORP.,

 AS PRINCIPAL

 By: Title:

-A valid POWER OF ATTORNEY for the Surety's agent must AS SURETY By: ,
+A valid POWER OF ATTORNEY for the Surety's agent must AS SURETY By:

 accompany this bond.
 Its Attorney in Fact

+STATE OF WASHINGTON)

-STATE OF WASHINGTON)) ss.
-County of)
+County of) SS.

-I certify that I know or have satisfactory evidence that
+I certify that I know or have sat isfactory evidence that signed this document; on oath stated that

-signed this document; on oath stated that he/she was authorized to sign the document and acknowledged it as the agent or representative of the named Surety Company which is authorized to do business in the State of Washington, for the uses and purposes mentioned in this document.
+sument and acknowledged it as the agent or representative of authorized to do business in the State of Washington, for the document.

-DATED on
+DATED on .

 Signature of Notary

 My appointment expires